GDT > Campaigns > Keep Greyhound Downtown

 Support continued Greyhound bus service in Downtown Denver!

-Currently approximately 280 passengers a day use Greyhound’s services which connect Denver to Albuquerque, Dallas, Kansas City, Las Vegas, Salt Lake City and many points further a field, via 10 intercity bus routes.
-Greyhound offers an essential travel option for those that don’t have access to vehicle or are unable to fly for whatever reason.
+Currently approximately 280 passengers a day use Greyhound’s services which connect Denver to Albuquerque, Dallas, Kansas City, Las Vegas, Omaha, Salt Lake City and many points further afield, via 8 intercity bus routes.
+Greyhound offers an essential travel option for those that don’t have access to a vehicle or are unable to fly for whatever reason.

 Move to Denver Union Station in 2020

 Greyhound used to own the ‘Denver Bus Center’, a bus station and associated parking that occupied a whole city block at 19th & Curtis meaning they were in no rush to move into the DUS underground bus concourse when it opened in 2014, despite being widely expected to do so.
 The move was finally made in 2020 following the signing the of a five year, $600,000 / year contract with RTD that expires on August 31st, 2025.
-This allowed Greyhound (now owned by German contract bus giant Flixbus) to sell the old facility to developers for $38M shortly after.
+This allowed Greyhound’s then owner, Scottish transportation operator FirstGroup, to sell the old facility to developers for $38M shortly after.
+In 2021 FirstGroup sold the Greyhound operating business, minus the remaining bus stations, for $78M to German transportation giant Flix who incorporated it into their Flix North America Inc. subsidiary.
 Currently the old bus station has been demolished and the site now awaits construction to commence on a two-tower, hotel and residential development.

 A far from ideal passenger experience…